doctrine-extensions/DoctrineExtensions/doc/tree.md

 **Notice:**

 - You can [test live][blog_test] on this blog
-- After using a NestedTreeRepository functions it is recommended to clear EntityManager cache because nodes may have changed values in database but not in memory.
+- After using a NestedTreeRepository functions: **verify, recover, removeFromTree** it is recommended to clear EntityManager cache because nodes may have changed values in database but not in memory.
 Flushing dirty nodes can lead to unexpected behaviour.
 - Closure tree implementation is experimental and not fully functional, so far not documented either
 - Public [Tree repository](http://github.com/l3pp4rd/DoctrineExtensions "Tree extension on Github") is available on github
-- Last update date: **2011-04-04**
+- Last update date: **2011-04-12**

 **Portability:**